SAP/ui5-webcomponents/docs/4-development/08-templates.md

 ### Event handlers and `this`

 UI5 Web Components are authored as classes and event handlers are methods, they usually access the component state via `this.prop`.
-In orther for this to work when event handlers are attached to the DOM, the framework automaticall binds all event handlers to the instance that is being rendered, so accessing `this` from the event handlers works as expected without any additional work.
+In order for this to work when event handlers are attached to the DOM, the framework automatically binds all event handlers to the instance that is being rendered, so accessing `this` from the event handlers works as expected without any additional work.

 ### Event bubbling